Divorce Mediation in RI

 How is divorce mediation different from arbitration?

 The mediation process can help many couples reach a settlement faster, more effectively, and in a positive way.
-If you believe you’re ready to begin the mediation process, or if you’d like to learn more about how mediation can help you, reach out to our law firm today to schedule a free consultation to speak with a Rhode Island divorce mediation lawyer.
+If you believe you’re ready to begin the mediation process, or if you’d like to learn more about how mediation can help you, call our law firm today at (401) 324-2990 to schedule a free consultation to speak with a Rhode Island divorce mediation lawyer.